yusing/godoxy-wiki/src/Middlewares.md

 - User will see a captcha landing page before accessing the protected route.
 - Once the captcha is solved, the user will be redirected to the real page.
-- Every period of `session_expiry`, the user will need to solve the captcha again.
+- Users will need to solve the captcha again after each `session_expiry` period.

 #### Screenshots